-“There was no assistance for spin on the pitch, so I didn’t get the desired results,” said Kuldeep Yadav
+“There was no assistance for a spin on the pitch, so I didn’t get the desired results,” said Kuldeep Yadav

 Kuldeep Yadav played for Kolkata Knight Riders in IPL 2020 and picked up only one wicket in five matches.
-His name was withdrawn from team for India’s tour of Australia and home series against England.
+His name was withdrawn from the team for India’s tour of Australia and home series against England.

-Yadav faced a lot of difficulty while playing against Ben Stokes in the second ODI and conceded 20 runs in an over, including three consecutive sixes.
+Yadav faced a lot of difficulties while playing against Ben Stokes in the second ODI and conceded 20 runs in an over, including three consecutive sixes.
 He was unable to understand what length to bowl and was not having any assistance on the pitch.
 England was able to chase down a target of 337 in 44 overs.

 Yadav said that rust was an issue with his performances, but that he is not at all worried about what the future holds.